TheIconfactory/Tapestry/Documentation/API.md

 Indicates that the action has been performed.
 Must be called.

-  * item: `Item` to be updated (can be null).
+  * item: `Item` to be updated.
+A null value indicates that the item was not changed.
-  * error: `Error` which indicates what went wrong.
-Will be displayed in the user interface.
+  * error: If not null, the `Error` indicates what went wrong and will be displayed in the user interface.

 See section on `actions.json` for more information on how to complete actions.